dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 # Content Optimization

-It is all about how search engines and consumers view webpages, including yours.
+It is about how search engines and consumers view webpages, including yours.

 There is a need for:
 * Clarity and quality: people tend to share with other people content that they *like*, find *useful* and *relevant*, and content that they *trust*